SimonUlu/thesis-boutique-shop/custom-docs/cloud-deployment/guide.md

 Follow the guide under [Locust_Setup](../loadgenerator/deploy.md)

+## 9. Add prometheus as external loadbalancer service to your cluster

+Follow the guide under [Prometheus Setup](../monitoring/prometheus/prometheus-config.md)

+## 10. Add grafana as nodeport service to your cluster

+Follow the guide under [Grafana Setup](../monitoring/grafana/grafana-setup.md)

-## 9. Make sure that non of your resource limits were reached
+## 11. Make sure that non of your resource limits were reached
 by visiting google cloud console -> apis -> compute engine api to check the current resource utilization problems can lead to nodes not being able to scale up